 For us, the biggest highlight of the Sheraton Bogota is the luxury Pool and Spa, which has a huge heated pool, Jacuzzi, sauna, Turkish steam room and a full gym.
 After an hour or so relaxing in the warm pool, then lying in the sauna, you’ll forget that you’ve just flown 12 hours to get here!

 There are three restaurants in the hotel, including a fantastic Sushi bar on the ground floor.
 The buffet breakfast is served in Restaurante La Chimenea, with an open fire and a large outdoor terrace.
 Breakfast buffets are something that either goes so-very-right or so-very-wrong, but here there was a perfect balance of fresh fruit, juices and cereals, world bread and steaming hot traditional Colombian breakfast dishes.
-Not to mention the obligatory omelet chef, with delicious cooked to order omelets filled with fresh vegetables and cheese!
+Not to mention the obligatory omelet chef, with deliciously cooked-to-order omelets filled with fresh vegetables and cheese!

 The Sheraton Bogota is only a short taxi ride from the city center, but far enough to be able to relax in quieter streets with less traffic and noise when you feel like it.